SyncfusionExamples/html-to-pdf-csharp-examples/.NET/README.md

 # Convert HTML to PDF file in .NET using C#

-The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in .NET application.
+The Syncfusion&reg; HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in .NET application.

 ## Steps to convert Html to PDF document in .NET application